Docker Deployer

 zenml stack register docker-deployer -D docker -o default -a default --set

 ZenML will build a local Docker image called zenml:<PIPELINE_NAME> and use it to deploy your pipeline as a Docker container.
-Check out this page if you want to learn more about how ZenML builds these images and how you can customize them.
+Check out this pagearrow-up-right if you want to learn more about how ZenML builds these images and how you can customize them.

 Additional configuration